 Freshly-made yogurt is filled with countless numbers of beneficial bacteria that help digestion and kill harmful viruses.
 The key here is fresh yogurt, as compared to commercial store-bought yogurt.

 According to The Council of Maharishi Ayurveda Physicians, yogurt that has been sitting on the shelves at the grocery store does not have the fresh, active bacteria that homemade yogurt does.

 Store-bought yogurt is cold, heavy, difficult to digest and can cause the finer channels, or shrotas, of the physiology to become clogged.
 Also, once the yogurt has been refrigerated, the quantity of friendly bacteria decreases and thus the health-producing benefits are less.
-Also, from the ayurvedic perspective, it may contribute to weight gain due to the cold and heavy qualities it has.
+From the Ayurvedic perspective, it may contribute to weight gain due to its cold and heavy qualities.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.